GoogleCloudPlatform/gcsfuse/README.md

 * **Reads**: In sequential reads, the Go Storage Client in HTTP 1.1 mode performs the best.
 Performs even better than the current JSON API client.
 * **Writes**: In writes, be it random access or sequential access, all the clients perform equally well and there is not much of a difference.
 * **List**: Go Storage Client in HTTP 1.1 mode and JSON API client in perf mode performs the best.

+To conclude, according to our assessment Go Storage Client in HTTP 1.1 mode performs the best in an overall way.